alfred/soofa-visualization/README.md

 6. Navigate to the page where your webserver is serving to, if the box you're using is your local go to localhost

 ### Things I'd Do Differently
-* jQuery is slow as hell, but I'm fast as hell at scaffolding something this small
+* jQuery is slow as hell, but its fast as hell at scaffolding something this small
 * If the data set was larger, I'd use pagination because the API supports it
 * Some fields in the dataset are missing, a lot of them I don't handle (missing names)
 * Should've used a date library for comparing dates, so much wasted time and brainpower